 The remaining components will be taken apart by skilled personnel so that their utility is still maintained.
 The components that function in some way are sold to computer manufacturers for a low price.
 Items may be grouped according to the material majorly found in them, like ferrous, non-ferrous, plastic, and so on.

 Once the hazardous items are dealt with, the recycler will move on to shredding other components by their material type.
 These are then passed through a screening process where valuable items are removed.
 Smelting is used to extract metals like gold, silver, copper, etc., which are sold off separately.
-Whatever materials and components that remain from the process will be sent to secondary recyclers or raw material buyers who will reuse them to manufacture new products.
+Whatever materials and components remain from the process will be sent to secondary recyclers or raw material buyers who will reuse them to manufacture new products.